samwangEROAD/sam-local-development/README.md

 ## Structure

-Each directory contains a `docker-compose.yml` and a `start.sh`.
-The `start.sh` script extracts your AWS credentials from `~/.aws/credentials` so you must first assume an AWS role, which can be done using [okta-aws-cli-assume-role](https://github.com/eroad/okta-aws-cli-assume-role).
+Each directory contains a `docker-compose.yml`.
+The `start.sh` script at the root of repository extracts your AWS credentials from `~/.aws/credentials`, so you must first assume an AWS role using [okta-aws-cli-assume-role](https://github.com/eroad/okta-aws-cli-assume-role).

 ## Prerequisites